areebkhalfay/EEG-Data-Compression/README.md

-# Neuralink Data Compression
+# EEG Data Compression
-In this project, I used Huffman Encoding to losslessly compress 1 hour of raw Neuralink electrode data with a 3.01 Compression Ratio.
-This was part of an open-source challenge.
+In this project, I used Huffman Encoding to losslessly compress 1 hour of raw EEG electrode data with a 3.01 Compression Ratio.

 ## Scripts